Elaborating The Theories of Personality Development

 Many theories outline the different and interactional processes of personality development.
 Most of these theories can be grouped into two categories; those that emphasize specific developmental environments in shaping an individual’s personality and those that emphasize the individual’s biology.

 Any theory that emphasizes either the environmental or biological factors does not completely do justice as no one factor is essential.
 Both these factors, when combined, play a crucial role in understanding personality development better.
 Knowing how individuals are likely to react in different situations allows the experts to use their strengths, minimize their weaknesses, and put them in positions where they are programmed to succeed.

-The developmental study of individual personality differences provides a rich source of data for researchers and helps them understand and predict behavior.
-Without knowing about theories or personality development, it can become very tough for the experts to analyze or explain how and why people behave or develop differently under seemingly similar conditions.
-Understanding the differences and the development of these differences is fundamental not only to psychologists’ understanding of behavior but everyone else living in the society and helps in better survival.
+The developmental study of individual personality differences provides a rich source of data for researchers and helps them understand and predict behaviour.
+Without knowing about theories or personality development, it can become very tough for experts to analyze or explain how and why people behave or develop differently under seemingly similar conditions.
+Understanding the differences and the development of these differences is fundamental not only to psychologists’ understanding of behaviour but to everyone else living in the society and helps in better survival.